 Dynamic adjustment of reserved read/write throughput

-When creating a table, you can configure the reserved read/write throughput for an application based on the business access conditions.
-Table Store schedules and reserves resources based on the table’s reserved read/write throughput, to minimize the resource usage costs.
-While using it, Table Store can dynamically adjust the table’s reserved read/write throughput based on the application situation.
+When creating a table, you can configure the reserved read/write throughput for an application based on business access conditions.
+Table Store schedules and reserves resources, based on the table’s reserved read/write throughput, to minimize the resource usage costs.
+Then, Table Store can dynamically adjust the table’s reserved read/write throughput based on the application.

-There is no limit to the amount of data stored in the tables of Table Store.
-As the size of a table increases, Table Store will adjust the data partitions, allocating more storage space to the table.
+There is no limit to the amount of data stored in Table Store tables.
+If a table size increases, Table Store will adjust the data partitions for immediate storage space allocation to the increased table.

-Table Store stores multiple data copies on different servers in different racks.
-When a backup fails, it is quickly restored.
-Table Store thereby provides excellent data reliability.
+Table Store stores multiple data copies across different servers in different racks.
+If one backup fails, servers with copied data will immediately restore services, achieving zero data loss.

-Through the automatic failure detection and data migration, Table Store shields applications from machine and network-related hardware faults to deliver high availability.
+Through automatic failure detection and data migration, Table Store shields applications from both hardware and network-related faults to deliver high availability.

 Ease of management

-Applications do not require tedious and complex operation and maintenance tasks, such as the management of data partitions, software/hardware upgrades, configuration updates and cluster resizing, allowing you to focus on growing your business.
+Table Store automatically manages complex tasks, such as the management of data partitions, software/hardware upgrades, configuration updates, and cluster resizing, allowing you to focus on growing your business.

-Table Store performs identity authentication for each application request to prevent unauthorized data access and ensure data access security.
+Table Store performs identity authentication for each application request, preventing unauthorized data access and ensuring data access security.

 Table Store ensures high consistency of writing data.
 Once a successful result is returned for a write operation, applications can read the latest data.